itsitgroup/livekit-qdrant-RAG-agent/README.md

 - **Enhanced Logging:** Improved logging throughout ingestion and retrieval processes to assist debugging and ensure visibility into internal operations.
 - **Async Handling:** Ensured all blocking I/O operations (e.g., Qdrant queries, OpenAI embedding requests) run in separate threads (`asyncio.to_thread`) to maintain asynchronous efficiency.

+## Things to improve

+- The `thinking_messages` in `agent\main.py` aren't being used at all.
+They should be used while the agent is processing the user's query.

 ---

 ## Original README (modified requirements and instructions)